Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Theory

-The problem at hand is a shortest path problem, hence a long edge indicates that the traversal via this edge is unfavorable.
-The length of an edge, i.e., the edge weight, is added as information to the edge when connecting the nodes as shown in Fig.~\ref{fig:graphStructure}.
+The problem at hand is a shortest path problem; hence, a long edge indicates that the traversal via this edge is unfavorable.
+The length of an edge, i.e., the edge weight, is added as information to the edge when connecting the vertices as shown in Fig.~\ref{fig:graphStructure}.
+An edge with a large edge weight would therefore correspond to a long edge in a graphical representation.
 Furthermore, the list of compounds required for this reaction is added.
-This list will be key for the second step of our algorithm in order to determine the costs for consuming compounds during a shortest path search.
+This list will be key for the second step of our algorithm to determine the costs for consuming compounds during a shortest path search.
 In the final step of the \textsc{Pathfinder} pipeline to convert a CRN to a graph containing kinetic as well as stoichiometric information, the sum over all compound costs of the compounds in the list of required compounds is written to the edge as compound costs.
 This sum is then added to the existing edge weight and allows us to consider the cost of consuming the required compounds of each reaction when querying the resulting graph directly.